 Social skills aren't just for humans!

-One of the most important lessons your puppy or dog should learn is that they must sit before interacting with you or any other human.
+One of the most useful things your puppy or dog can learn is to sit before interacting with you or anyone else.
+This helps prevent jumping up and teaches your dog a polite way to greet people.
 You can easily teach a puppy or even a mature dog to sit.
 Dogs learn at any age, as long as lessons are repeated often enough and teaching sessions are short and fun.

 To begin, take a small food treat, like a small piece of cheese, and hold it between two fingers.
 Place this hand close to the front of your pets nose.